NEXT STEPS: PUTTING PRESSURE ON EPA

 - Develop diagnostic and communication tools for members to use around this issue

-Accomplishing these objectives over the next 6 months will take more resources than the USCC currently has on hand.
-We need to raise at least $50,000 over the next 3 months to fund this workplan.
+Accomplishing these objectives over the next year will take more resources than the USCC currently has on hand.
+We need to raise at least $130,000 to fund this workplan.
 The USCC Board of Directors made a big down-payment on this by committing $30,000.
 We hope you will take the opportunity to contribute to the Fight Persistent Herbicides Fund (which lets you use Paypal or a credit card) or by calling us at 301-897-2715